Demosthenes-Eth/public-domain-token/README.md

   - No, being the owner does not make you an issuer by default.
 The owner can adjust parameters but must explicitly authorize themselves if they want to mint/burn.
 5. Can users see who is an issuer?
   - Yes, the contract exposes an array of all issuers, plus you can query `isIssuer(address)`.
+6. How much can an issuer mint?
+  - The amount that an issuer can mint in one call is capped at `baseMintFactor` as a percentage value of the current supply.
+However, the mint function also calculates a personal mint factor for each issuer at the time of minting which limits how many tokens they can mint at that time.
+This mint factor is determined by how much the issuer has previously minted vs how much they have burned.
+7. Will you deploy a liquidity pool on a DEX?
+  - No, I will not be deploying a liquidity pool for PDoT.
+Whether or not anyone decides to seed a pool for the token is entirely up to the token holders and issuers.
+8. Will you deploy a governor contract for the token or DAO governed by the token?
+  - No, I will not be deploying a governor contract on behalf of the token since the token parameters are intended to be ungovernable.
+If someone wants to use PDoT as their DAO's governance token, that is their decision, and they can deploy their own governor contract to do so.

 ### 11. Summary